Abolition of monarchy: Indochina

 In 1945, during the August Revolution, Bảo Đại abdicated under the pressure of the Việt Minh led by Ho Chi Minh.
 This marked the end of the Nguyễn dynasty and the Vietnamese monarchy.
 From 1949 to 1955, Bảo Đại served as the Quốc Trưởng (lit.
-'Chief of State') of the State of Vietnam and did not receive the title of Hoàng Đế (lit.
+'Chief of State') of the State of Vietnam (as a French Union's associated state) and did not receive the title of Hoàng Đế (lit.
 'Emperor').

-Political upheaval and Communist insurrection put an end to the monarchies of Indochina after World War II: a short-lived attempt to leave a monarchical form of government in post-colonial South Vietnam came to naught in a fraudulent 1955 referendum, a military coup overthrew the kingless monarchy in Cambodia in 1970 and a Communist takeover ended the monarchy in Laos in 1975.
+Political upheaval and Communist insurrection put an end to the monarchies of Indochina after World War II: a short-lived attempt to leave a monarchical form of government in post-colonial, South Vietnam came to naught in a fraudulent 1955 referendum, a military coup overthrew the kingless monarchy in Cambodia in 1970 and a Communist takeover ended the monarchy in Laos in 1975.
 Cambodia's monarchy later saw an unexpected rebirth under an internationally mediated peace settlement with former king Norodom Sihanouk being restored as a figurehead in 1993.